socomsystems/documentation/admin_manual/configuration_server/email_configuration.rst

 If you want to use the well known Sendmail program to send email, it is necessary to have an installed and working email system on your \*nix server.
-The sendmail binary (**/usr/sbin/sendmail**) is usually part of that system.
-Nextcloud should be able to send email out of the box.
+The sendmail binary (**/usr/sbin/sendmail**) is usually part of that system. cyfrSpaces should be able to send email out of the box.

 ::